Local limit of the random degree constrained process: Introduction

 The remainder of this introduction is organized as follows.
-In Section~\ref{sec:setup} we formally define the random degree constrained process (RDCP) on high degree almost regular host graphs.
-In Section~\ref{sec:local:limit} we state our main result \refT{thm:local-limit1} about the existence of the local weak limit of the RDCP, which also transfers to a discrete time variant of the RDCP discussed in Section~\ref{sec:discrete}.
-In Section~\ref{sec:intro:tc} we state our main result Theorem \ref{thm:tc-asymptotics} about the asymptotics of the critical time $t_c$.
-Furthermore, in Section~\ref{subsection_auxiliary_results} we explicitly identify the limit object in two different ways via PWIT and MBTP descriptions (see Sections~\ref{sec:additional:PWIT} and~\ref{sec:additional:MTBP}), and also provide a new spectral characterization of the critical time $t_c$ (see Section~\ref{sec:additional:spectral}).
-In Section~\ref{sec:heuristic} we give a fairly detailed heuristic explanation as to why the local weak limit of the RDCP exists at any time~$t$.
-Finally, in Section~\ref{sec:related} we briefly discuss some related work on the topic of local limits.
+In Section~\ref{subsec:setup} we formally define the continuous-time random degree constrained process (RDCP) on high degree almost regular host graphs.
+In Section~\ref{subsec:rdcp_on_pwit} we define the limit object that arises in the local weak limit: the RDCP on the PWIT.
+In Section~\ref{subsec:local_limit} we state our first main result, \refT{thm:local-limit1}, about the local weak convergence of the RDCP graph.
+In Section~\ref{subsec:discrete} we discuss how this result transfers to the discrete-time variant of the RDCP.
+In Section~\ref{subsec:intro_tc} we state our other main result, Theorem~\ref{thm:tc-asymptotics} about the asymptotic expansion of the critical time~$t_c$.
+In Section~\ref{subsec:auxiliary_results} we give two further equivalent descriptions of the limit object: one that uses recursive tree processes (RTPs) (cf.\ Section~\ref{sss:additional_RTP}) and another one that uses multi-type branching processes (MTBPs) (cf.\ Section~\ref{sss:additional_MTBP}).
+In Section~\ref{sss:additional_spectral} we provide a new spectral characterization of the critical time~$t_c$ in terms of the branching operator of the MTBP representation that allows us to prove our main results about the asymptotic expansion of~$t_c$.
+In Section~\ref{subsec:related} we briefly discuss some related work on the topics of RDCP, local limits and the PWIT.
+Finally, in Section~\ref{subsec:outline_of_rest_of_paper} we outline the structure of the rest of this paper.